GiuseppeTT/app-budget/README.md

 ## Description

 This repository holds the source code for App Budget.
-App Budget is a CRUD API that I created for transaction tracking and budgeting using Python, FastAPI and SQL.
+App Budget is a CRUD API that I created for transaction tracking and budgeting using Python, FastAPI, SQL and PostgreSQL.
 It is deployed to Azure using docker and GitHub Actions.
-You can access the app documentation [here](http://app-budget.eastus.azurecontainer.io/docs).
+You can access the API documentation [here](http://app-budget.eastus.azurecontainer.io/docs).

 ## I'm completely lost, where should I start?